-CNS/SS 251.
+CNS 251.
 Human Brain Mapping: Theory and Practice.
 9 units (2-1-6); second term.
 A course in functional brain imaging.
 An overview of contemporary brain imaging techniques, usefulness of brain imaging compared to other techniques available to the modern neuroscientist.
 Review of what is known about the physical and biological bases of the signals being measured.
 Design and implementation of a brain imaging experiment and analysis of data (with a particular emphasis on fMRI).
 Instructor: O'Doherty.
+Not Offered 2019-20.

-SS/Psy/Bi/CNS 255.
+Psy/Bi/CNS 255.
 Topics in Emotion and Social Cognition.
 9 units (3-0-6).
-For course description, see Social Science.
+For course description, see Psychology.

 CNS/Bi/NB 256.
 Decision Making.
 6 units (2-0-4); third term.
 This special topics course will examine the neural mechanisms of reward, decision making, and reward-based learning.
 The course covers the anatomy and physiology of reward and action systems.
 Special emphasis will be placed on the representation of reward expectation; the interplay between reward, motivation, and attention; and the selection of actions.
 Links between concepts in economics and the neural mechanisms of decision making will be explored.
 Data from animal and human studies collected using behavioral, neurophysiological, and functional magnetic resonance techniques will be reviewed.
-Given in alternate years; Not offered 2018-19.
-Instructor: Andersen
+Instructor: Andersen.